dpghazi/Housing-Price-Predictor/README.md

 Building machine learning models that can predict the price of apartments in the city of Buenos Aires — with a focus on apartments that cost less than $400,000 USD & Mexico City — with a focus on apartments that cost less than $100,000 USD.

 ### Overview
-* Create linear regression models using the scikit-learn library
+* Created linear regression models using the scikit-learn library.
-* Build data pipelines for imputing missing values and encoding categorical features
+* Built data pipelines for imputing missing values and encoding categorical features.
-* Improve models performance by reducing overfitting
+* Improved models performance by reducing overfitting.
-* Create a dynamic dashboard for interacting with completed models
+* Created a dynamic dashboard for interacting with completed models.

 ### Tools & Libraries
 * Python (Pandas, Matplotlib, Plotly, Scikit-learn)